-The Scheme will establish security requirements, conformity criteria, evaluation procedures and evaluation methods according to the characteristics of each product category.
+The Scheme will establish security requirements, conformance criteria, evaluation procedures and evaluation methods according to the characteristics of each product category.
 Table 3.3-1 shows the positioning of each conformity assessment level.
-For ± 1 , security requirements, conformance criteria, and evaluation procedures common to all product categories are organized based on the assumption that minimum threats common to all IoT products in scope are to be addressed.
-For ± 2 and above, security requirements, conformance criteria, and evaluation procedures are organized per product category.
-As indicated in Section 3.5, self-declaration of conformity by IoT product vendors is allowed for ± 1 and ± 2 , while third-party evaluation is required for ± 3 and above.
+For STAR-1, security requirements, conformance criteria, and evaluation procedures common to all product categories are organized based on the assumption that minimum threats common to all IoT products in scope are to be addressed.
+For STAR-2 and above, security requirements, conformance criteria, and evaluation procedures are organized per product category.
+As indicated in Section 3.5, self-declaration of conformity by IoT product vendors is allowed for STAR-1 and STAR-2, while third-party certification is required for STAR-3 and above.
 Figure 3.3-1 shows an image of conformity assessment levels.